Read in 3 minutes

 How To Install Git on Ubuntu 18.04

-Git is a de-facto standard for distributed version control system and is used by majority of developers nowadays.
+Git is a de-facto standard for distributed version control systems and is used by the majority of developers nowadays.
 It allows you to keep track of your code changes, revert to previous stages, create branches and to collaborate with your fellow developers.

 Git is originally developed by Linus Torvalds, the creator of the Linux kernel.

 This tutorial will guide you through the steps required to install Git on Ubuntu 18.04.
 The same instructions apply for Ubuntu 16.04 and any other Ubuntu-based distribution, including Kubuntu, Linux Mint and Elementary OS.

 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.